c4spar/deno-cliffy/packages/command/README.md

 ### Options which depends on other options

 Some options can not be call without other options.
-You can specify depending options with the `requires` option.
+You can specify depending options with the `depends` option.

 ```typescript
 #!/usr/bin/env -S deno --allow-env